 Since time is a precious resource in a Ludum Dare competition, a small amount of towers which played very differently from one another were devised.

 Baltica is a cartoony fantasy-renaissace city-builder made in Unity.
-It is currently being developed by a team of 5 Norwegian
+It was being by a team of 5 Norwegian

-indies, where Øivin has done all the programming, as well as parts of the game design, UX design, graphic design and particle systems.
+indies, where Øivin did all the programming, as well as parts of the game design, UX design, graphic design and particle systems.

 Baltica is a game about building and defending your city - all the way from a small settlement, up to a proud city state.
-It is being developed part-time, and has currently
+It was never fully completed, and has currently

-some features completed, including building, resource gathering, and rudimentary combat.
+only some features implemented, including building, resource gathering, and rudimentary combat.

 © Copyright 2019